The National Museum of Australia is devoted to telling stories about Australia and Australians. Even the building has its own story to tell.

 Visitors can purchase food and drinks from the Museum Cafe.

-At the Museum Shop you'll find unusual homewares, arts and crafts, gourmet treats and more – unique, surprising and at prices to suit every budget.
+At the Museum Shop you'll find unusual homewares, arts and crafts, gourmet treats and more, that are unique, surprising and at prices to suit every budget.

 The Museum has an ATM (automated teller machine) for the convenience of visitors.